 Photoreceptors are cells in the retina that begin the process of seeing.
 They absorb and convert light into electrical signals.
 These signals are sent to other cells in the retina and then through the optic nerve to the brain where they are processed into the images we see.

 There are two general types of photoreceptors: rods and cones.
 Rods are in the outer regions of the retina and allow us to see in dim and dark light.
 Cones reside mostly in the central portion of the retina and allow us to perceive fine visual details and color.

 SPV06 in Retinitis Pigmentosa

 Unlike traditional gene therapies which replace a specific defective or missing gene in a cell, SPVN06, our lead drug product, acts independently of the causative gene mutation.
-SPVN06 introduces RdCVF and RdCVFL, two neurotrophic factors naturally produced by photoreceptors (rods and cones) in the eye in normal conditions, in patients experiencing a significant deterioration of their sight.
+SPVN06 counteracts the degeneration of cone photoreceptors by restoring RdCVF, a neurotrophic factor naturally produced by functioning rods in the retina; and by promoting RdCVFL, a potent antioxidant which protects cones against oxidative stress.
 The DNA of the two distinct isoforms (RdCVF and RdCVFL) of the NXNL1 gene are supplied via an Adeno-associated virus (AAV), a viral vector classically used in gene therapy.

 SPVN06 is delivered via the subretinal route to the cones and retinal pigmented epithelium (RPE).
 Such route of administration has already been proved safe and efficacious for delivery of gene therapy.
 Upon delivery of SPVN06, the transgenes are mainly expressed in the RPE cells for RdCVF and in the cones for RdCVFL.
 SPVN06 is expected to provide a long-lasting neuroprotective effect to prevent the progression of RP in patients with moderate to severe pathology.